-In September of 2019, an online pharmacy company called Valisure informed the FDA that they had found dangerous amounts of n-nitrosodimethylamine (NDMA) in all of the ranitidine products they tested (brand name Zantac included), regardless of manufacturer.
+In September of 2019, an online pharmacy company called Valisure informed the FDA that they had found a serious risk for the development of dangerous amounts of n-nitrosodimethylamine (NDMA) across all ranitidine products tested (brand name Zantac included), regardless of manufacturer.
 Startled by their findings, the company immediately notified the FDA, setting off a wave of recalls.

 Many have questioned the FDA’s response to the information they received from Valisure.
-The online pharmacy’s test results found approximately 2.5 nanograms of NDMA per 150 milligrams of Zantac—over 26,000 times the FDA limit.
-However, when the FDA announced its own investigation of the claims, they used the words “trace amounts” to describe the levels of NDMA.
+The online pharmacy’s test results found approximately 2.5 nanograms of NDMA potential per 150 milligrams of Zantac—over 26,000 times the FDA limit.
+However, when the FDA announced its own investigation of the claims, they used the words “trace amounts” to describe the possible levels of NDMA exposure to patients.

-Victims and their legal teams argue that not only have the manufacturers failed to prevent contamination but the FDA has also failed to protect the public by intentionally minimizing the situation in their response.
+Victims and their legal teams argue that not only have the manufacturers failed to prevent the introduction of NDMA to patients, but the FDA has also failed to protect the public by intentionally minimizing the situation in their response.
 The fact that the FDA did not recommend that patients stop taking ranitidine during their investigation of the issue raises serious concerns, as well.

-In response to the discovery of NDMA contamination across ranitidine products, a number of manufacturers have chosen to recall any lots where testing shows NDMA levels above the FDA’s daily permissible intake.
+In response to the discovery of NDMA production potential across ranitidine products, a number of manufacturers have chosen to recall any lots where testing shows results suggesting possible NDMA levels above the FDA’s daily permissible intake.

 Companies that have voluntarily recalled their ranitidine products include (but are not limited to):

-After the news that Zantac had been contaminated with a probable human carcinogen, many patients who had been taking the drug began to recognize a potential link between their use of ranitidine and their cancer.
+After the news that Zantac had been linked to a probable human carcinogen, many patients who had been taking the drug began to recognize a potential link between their use of ranitidine and their cancer.
 Now, victims like these are filing lawsuits alleging that the drug is clearly the cause of their disease.

 As of late 2019, California’s Northern District is considering a proposed class-action lawsuit against ranitidine in which four victims take Sanofi-Aventis U.S. and Boehringer Ingelheim to task.
-They allege that not only was there clear deception and failure to protect consumers from dangerously high levels of NDMA but also that the degree of contamination in brand name Zantac is especially egregious.
+They allege that not only was there clear deception and failure to protect consumers from dangerously high levels of NDMA but also that the degree to which brand name Zantac is capable of producing NDMA in the body is especially egregious.

-While manufacturers and the FDA have acknowledged the evidence of contamination with a probable human carcinogen, they don’t seem to be acknowledging the true degree to which they failed to protect and warn the public.
-For those who say that Zantac caused their cancer, the idea that such widespread contamination across multiple manufacturers was missed for so long is suspicious at best.
+While manufacturers and the FDA have acknowledged the evidence of Ranitidine’s ability to be converted into a probable human carcinogen, they don’t seem to be acknowledging the true degree to which they failed to protect and warn the public.
+For those who say that Zantac caused their cancer, the idea that such widespread failure to protect patients across multiple manufacturers was missed for so long is suspicious at best.

 This is a complicated question.
-The evidence regarding the ingestion of large amounts of NDMA suggests a strong likelihood that the contaminated drugs played a role in increasing cancer risk.
-Hypothetically, however, Zantac that has not been contaminated with carcinogens like NDMA should not pose a risk of cancer.
+The evidence regarding the presence of large amounts of NDMA in patients’ bodies suggests a strong likelihood that the unstable drugs played a role in increasing cancer risk.
+Hypothetically, however, Zantac from a lot that does not show the same risk of producing NDMA should not pose a risk of cancer.

-Because the discovery of the contamination is so recent, it remains to be seen whether or not manufacturers will truly keep their products safe from such contamination issues in the future.
-If they can’t keep their products clean, Ranitidine may still pose a cancer risk.
+Because the discovery of this NDMA issue is so recent, it remains to be seen whether or not manufacturers will truly keep their products safe from such issues in the future.
+If they can’t keep their products clean and safe, Ranitidine may still pose a cancer risk.

-If you believe that you or a loved one have developed cancer as a result of taking Zantac/Ranitidine contaminated with carcinogens, you may be entitled to compensation for the harm that was done.
+If you believe that you or a loved one have developed cancer as a result of taking unstable Zantac/Ranitidine that produced carcinogens in your body, you may be entitled to compensation for the harm that was done.
 Whether or not you truly have a good case for court depends on a variety of factors, of course, including the amount and quality of available evidence.
 If your case is suited for it, your lawyer may recommend that it be filed with others under a ranitidine class-action lawsuit.